schwark/pyhunterdouglasplatinum/README.md

     python -m hunterdouglasplatinum <params>

-The paramters that the command line tool takes are in the available via --help
+The parameters that the command line tool takes are in the available via --help

 ```
 ❯ python -m hunterdouglasplatinum --help